-Historical data on more than 100,000 District buildings is now assembled, and much of this information is available on the internet, along with photographic surveys of every street and building in the city.
+Survey data on the construction history of about 125,000 District buildings is now available on the internet, along with photographic surveys of every street and building in the city.
 This is an invaluable resource for everyone from scholars doing research to residents just curious about their homes.